rom-orlovich/chat-app/README.md

 ## Main Features:

  1. **Live chat** - The Chat App allows users to engage in a real-time chat conversation with their friends who are currently logged in to the app.

-2. **Users currently logged in** - The app displays a list of all the users who are currently logged in to the app.
+ 2. **Users currently logged in** - The app displays a list of all the users currently logged in to the app.
 Users can see who has joined the chat and who has left.

-3. **History of messages** - Users can view the history of chat messages that were sent in the chat room and the time each message was sent.
+ 3. **History of messages** - Users can view the history of chat messages sent in the chat room and the time each message was sent.
-   If there are two or more messages that were sent on different days, the app will automatically insert a divider with the date on which each message was sent.
+   If two or more messages were sent on different days, the app would automatically insert a divider with the date each message was sent.

-4. **Typing indicator** - Users can see who is currently typing a message in the chat room.
-This feature is helpful in letting users know that someone is about to send a message and to wait for it.
+ 4. **Typing indicator** - Users can see who is typing a message in the chat room.
+This feature helps let users know that someone is about to send    a message and to wait for it.

 ## Technologies: